BY LISA WILLIAMS

 Read more: Beauty Diary of Chloe’s Nose Job

-Enter the lunchtime nose job, something we’ve blogged about quite extensively recently.
-Those who are nervous about going under the knife have turned to 30 minute nose jobs which can lift the nose bridge, smoothen out ugly nose humps and even subtly refine the nose tip.
+Enter the lunchtime nose job for those who are nervous about going under the knife have turned to 30 minute nose jobs which can lift the nose bridge, smoothen out ugly nose humps and even subtly refine the nose tip.
 Nose fillers has been the reliable go-to for men and women today who seek to perfect the often imperfect Asian nose, with any cosmetic mishaps easily dissolved with a quick injection of hyaluronidase which melts away the filler immediately.

 Pictorial depiction of nose filler injections.